Burley Nomad Review

 Our Analysis and Test Results

 The Burley Design Nomad offers a high weight carrying capacity of 100 pounds.
 If you haven't attempted to ride a bike loaded with that much weight, it is extremely difficult.
 We did our best to load the Nomad to maximum capacity, and while we struggled to get it up hills, the trailer was no worse for wear.
 The cargo space allows you to hold around 105 liters inside with the cargo cover on and secured.
-The built in waterproof cargo cover can easy be removed to allow for large or misshapen objects to fit in the trailer as well.
+The built-in waterproof cargo cover can easily be removed to allow for large or misshapen objects to fit in the trailer as well.

 Ease of Use